Martin County sets school start date

 The Martin County School District will not delay the start of the school year.

-The school board voted late Tuesday night 4-1 to approve the original calendar for the school year, starting the 2020-2021 school year on August 11.
+The school board voted late Tuesday 4-1 to approve the original calendar for the school year, starting the 2020-21 school year Aug.
+11.

 The school board and Martin County teacher's union both expressed a desire to delay the school year by two weeks, but their negotiations failed.

-School board member Marsha Powers says school leaders told the community they would have a school start date decisions by Tuesday night.
+School board member Marsha Powers said school leaders told the community they would have a school start date decision by Tuesday night.
 To meet that promise and meet a Friday deadline to submit the school start plan to the state, Powers said they had limited options.

 Teachers have to work 196 days to meet payroll requirements.

-The school board briefly discussed the possibility of doing all remote learning for two weeks and then opening the brick and mortar option August 25.
-That option presented a host of other issues, such as a lapse in pay for bus drivers, making sure there were enough laptops to provide to all students, and child care issues.
+The school board briefly discussed the possibility of doing all remote learning for two weeks and then opening the brick-and-mortar option Aug.
+25. That option presented a host of other issues, such as a lapse in pay for bus drivers, making sure there were enough laptops to provide to all students and child-care issues.

 Powers assures concerned teachers that the district is working diligently to address any safety concerns.